Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 This is where most people (including me) go wrong with Dracaena care.

-The problem isn’t how often you water — it’s what water you use.
+The problem usually isn’t how often you water — it’s what water you use.

 Dracaena plants are highly sensitive to fluoride, which is added to most municipal tap water.
-According to Michigan State University Extension, fluoride accumulates in plant tissues and causes leaf tip burn — those brown, crispy tips that won’t go away no matter what you do.
+According to Michigan State University Extension, fluoride accumulates in plant tissue and causes leaf-tip burn — those brown, crispy tips that won’t go away no matter what you do.
+Their horticulture team specifically lists Dracaena among the monocots most prone to fluoride toxicity.

-I spent months trying to figure out why my leaf tips kept turning brown.
+I spent months trying to work out why my leaf tips kept browning.
 More water?
 Worse.
 Less water?
 No change.
-It wasn’t until a fellow plant enthusiast suggested checking my water quality that everything clicked.
+It wasn’t until a fellow plant grower suggested checking my water quality that everything clicked.

-The solution: Switch to distilled water, rainwater, or filtered water.
-Within 2-3 weeks of making this change, my new leaves came in completely healthy.
+The fix: Switch to distilled water, rainwater, or filtered water.
+Within 2–3 weeks of making this change, my new leaves came in completely healthy.

 How to Water Your Dracaena Correctly

-1. Check the soil first: Stick your finger 2 inches into the soil.
+1. Check the soil first: Push your finger 2 inches into the soil.
 Only water if it feels completely dry.

-2. Water thoroughly: Pour water until it drains from the bottom holes.
+2. Water thoroughly: Pour until water drains from the bottom holes.

-3. Empty the saucer: After 30 minutes, dump any excess water.
-Dracaenas hate sitting in water.
+3. Empty the saucer: After 30 minutes, tip out any excess — Dracaenas hate sitting in water.

-4. Adjust for seasons: Water less frequently in fall and winter when growth slows.
+4. Adjust for seasons: Water less in fall and winter when growth slows.

 Dracaena Watering Schedule by Season